BrahmleenKaur/EZPlace/README.md

 # EZPlace
-Android application which makes the placement process in colleges easy and transparent.
+EZ Place or Easy Place is an android application which makes the placement process in colleges easy and transparent.

 ## Some information related to the scope of the project:
 1. In colleges, there are placement cells.
 TPO(Training and Placement Officer ) is part of the cell.